AntonioND/gbt-player/README.rst

 GBT Player
 ==========

-Music player library and converter kit for Game Boy and Game Boy Color that can be used with `RGBDS <https://github.com/gbdev/rgbds>`__ (and, with limitations, with GBDK).
-It is also available for Game Boy Advance as a C library.
+Music player library and converter kit for the Game Boy family of consoles.
+It's available for the Game Boy Advance as a C library.
+It's also avaliable for Game Boy and Game Boy Color as a `RGBDS <https://github.com/gbdev/rgbds>`__ library.
+There is also a legacy version that uses GBDK.

 Introduction
 ------------